Medvedev-led Russia wins Davis Cup after 15-year wait - WHIZ News

 It was the fifth consecutive straight-set victory in the Davis Cup for the No. 2 Medvedev, who three months ago defeated Novak Djokovic to win the U.S. Open for his first Grand Slam title.

-“It was a pretty amazing two weeks,” Medvedev said.
-“Because it’s never easy to come here at the end of the season.
-It feels (like) the best weeks of my career.”
+“Pretty amazing two weeks,” Medvedev said.
+“It’s never easy to come here at the end of the season but they were some of the best weeks of my career.”

 Andrey Rublev earlier had beaten Borna Gojo in straight sets to put the Russians ahead at the Madrid Arena.